ergoncab/ergoncab/README.md

 ### Hi there, I'm Eric 👋

-## I'm an Aerospace Engineer and Data lover!!
+## I'm an Engineer and Data & Analytics enthusiast!!

-- I’m looking for an entry-job/internship in the data science world!
+- Learning about the amazing data science world!

 ### Connect with me: